mathifranco/mathifranco/README.md

 My name is Mathias:

 - 🔭 I’m currently working on personal projects using the following technologies: HTML, CSS, JS.
-- 🌱 I’m currently learning: React JS, Node.
+- 🌱 I’m learning: React JS, Node.
 - 📫 How to reach me: mathifranco@gmail.com

 See you soon!